Airport scanners, including backscatter and millimeter-wave scanners, can both see through clothes.

 This represents organic material (orange), non-organic materials (green), or metals and hard plastics (blue/black), and can be an indication if a passenger is traveling with drugs.

-So if airport security personnel sees a passenger has something in their clothing, they will personally intervene and investigate the contents to determine if they are forbidden or not.
+So, as part of the TSA’s security screening procedures, if airport security personnel sees a passenger has something in their clothing, they will personally intervene and investigate the contents to determine if they are forbidden or not.

 Recently, in China, a full-body scanner developed using space radar technology has been shown to be able to see through 30 items of clothing.